 - In the Add search engine dialog, enter the following details.
 For the Search Engine and keyword sections, you could also enter any other name of your choice.
 But the URL (have a look at 10 important Google URLs ) should be the same as mentioned below.
 Also, make sure to keep the Keyword short as it will be used to invoke the event.
 So shorter the name, faster could you invoke it.
 On that note, here are the details to enter to successfully add events to Calendar via Chrome’s Address bar.

 - Now click on the Add button.
-And before you continue to add any event to Google Calendar via Chrome’s Address bar, make sure to log in with your preferred Google account (on which you could enable Two-Step Verification as well).
+And before you continue to add any event to Google Calendar via Chrome’s Address bar, make sure to log in with your preferred Google account (on which you could enable two-step Google verification as well).
 This should be the account to which the event needs to be added.

 - Next, type Cal (or whatever keyword you choose) in the address bar and press Tab.